In-State Residency Requirement

 To be an in-state resident, you must live in Oregon 90 days prior to the first day of the applicable term.

-To request Oregon residency at Lane, you must complete the Request for Residency Change form, found on the Enrollment Services Forms menu, with appropriate documentation, at Enrollment Services, prior to the beginning of the term for which you wish to be considered a resident.
+To request Oregon residency at Lane, you must complete the Request for Residency Change form, found on the Enrollment Services Forms page, with appropriate documentation.

 Proof of Residency:

 Any of the following items may be used to verify your Oregon state residency:

 - Bank account statements (showing Oregon address)

 - Oregon State Income Tax form with Oregon address (most current)

 - Current W-2 form (showing Oregon address)

 - Documentation of possession of Oregon vehicle license plates

 - Active Duty military ID, copy of orders in Oregon

 - Immigration documents (Visa, I-94, change of status application verification)